Steel: 56Si7 hardened to 58HRC at the edge, the spine is a bit softer, ca 55HRC, base and tang drawn back to the low 40s.

 Weight: 785g (1,7lb)

-Handle scales are some unknown wood with leather liners and four steel pins.
+Handle scales are european larch with leather liners and four steel pins.

 This very handy and durable little sword turned out to be an absolutely ferocious cutter.
 I still have it and it’s the piece I always give to beginners when teaching them how to cut because it makes it really easy.
 It’s also practically indestructible, which helps.